BridgeCostDental.com

 Which type of dental bridge is strongest?

 Implant-supported bridges are the strongest because they are anchored to titanium posts embedded in the jawbone, not to natural teeth.
-Among tooth-supported bridges, traditional bridges made with zirconia are the strongest material option, with a flexural strength of over 1,000 MPa compared to 300-400 MPa for all-ceramic porcelain.
-For back teeth where bite forces are highest, a traditional zirconia bridge or an implant-supported bridge is recommended.
+Among tooth-supported bridges, traditional zirconia bridges are the strongest material option, with a flexural strength above 1,000 MPa compared to 300-400 MPa for all-ceramic porcelain.
+For molars, a traditional zirconia bridge or an implant-supported bridge is the standard recommendation.

 Can I get a Maryland bridge on a back tooth?

-Maryland bridges are not recommended for back teeth (molars) because the bonded wings cannot withstand the high bite forces generated by chewing.
+Maryland bridges are not recommended for molars because the bonded wings cannot withstand the high bite forces generated by chewing.
 The wings can debond, causing the bridge to loosen or fall off.
-Maryland bridges are best suited for front teeth (incisors and sometimes canines) where bite forces are significantly lower, typically 30 to 50 pounds compared to 150 to 200 pounds for molars.
+Maryland bridges are best suited for incisors and sometimes canines where bite forces are typically 30-50 lbs compared to 150-200 lbs for molars.

 How do I know which type of bridge I need?

-Your dentist will recommend a type based on several factors: the location of the missing tooth (front vs back), the health of adjacent teeth, your bite alignment, bone density in the area, and your budget.
+A licensed dentist will recommend a type based on the location of the missing tooth, the health of the adjacent teeth, your bite alignment, bone density, and your budget.
 Most patients receive a traditional bridge because it is the most versatile and cost-effective option.
-Your dentist will explain their recommendation during the consultation.
+Always get a written treatment plan with itemised codes (D6750, D6242, etc.) and a pre-treatment estimate from your insurer.

 Can a dental bridge be removed once cemented?

-A permanently cemented bridge is not designed to be removed and reinserted like a denture.
-A dentist can remove a bridge by cutting through the bridge material, which destroys the bridge.
-You cannot reuse a bridge once removed.
-Temporary bridges used during fabrication are cemented with temporary cement and can be removed easily at your next appointment.
+A permanently cemented bridge is not designed to be removed and reused.
+A dentist can remove a bridge by cutting through the bridge material, which destroys it.
+Temporary bridges placed during the lab fabrication period are cemented with provisional cement and come off easily at the placement appointment.

 What if my adjacent teeth are not strong enough for a traditional bridge?

 If the adjacent teeth have large fillings, root canals, or significant structural damage, they may not safely support a traditional bridge.
-Your dentist might recommend reinforcing them with post-and-core buildups ($300 to $600 each) before placing crowns, or switching to an implant-supported bridge that bypasses natural teeth entirely.
-A Maryland bridge is another option for front teeth because it requires only minimal preparation of adjacent teeth.
+Common alternatives are post-and-core buildups ($300-$600 each) before crowns, or switching to an implant-supported bridge that bypasses natural teeth entirely.
+A Maryland bridge is another option for front teeth because it requires only minimal preparation.